basarat/typescript-book/docs/getting-started.md

 ## TypeScript Version

 Instead of using the *stable* TypeScript compiler we will be presenting a lot of new stuff in this book that may not be associated with a version number yet.
-I generally recommend people to use the nightly version because after all *their test suite only improves over time*.
+I generally recommend people to use the nightly version because **the compiler test suite only catches more bugs over time**.

 You can install it on the command line as